Shengqiang-Zhang/netease-music-spider/README.md

-This spider on Netease Cloud Music aims to crawling data of relationships between signed aritsts.
+This spider on Netease Cloud Music aims to crawl relationship data between signed aritsts.